 HOW THE BOOTS HAVE HELD UP

-The boots are now 4 years in and still going strong.
+The boots are now over a handful of years in and still going strong.
 It’s worth noting that I only wear my Thorogoods in the late-fall season, through winter.
 I’m not quite sure when I became a boot guy exactly, but I own at least a dozen pairs now.
 And I always rotate my shoes and boots, so I never wear them on consecutive days.
 This is something I do with all of my shoes no matter how well made they are.
 This, I’ve found helps to extend the life of all the shoes and boots in my collection.

 I don’t drag my feet when I walk and so the sole wedge has little wear.
 Even if I did drag my feet, the wedge is so durable that I believe they’d still be in great shape.
 The tobacco, full-grain leather has developed a nice patina and worn in look.
 There are marks across the boots, showing signs of age and wear that adds to the character IMO.

 As for conditioning, I’ve only conditioned these boots once, maybe twice with some Kiwi shoe polish.
 And when the soles get too dirty, I’ll simply wipe them with a wet cloth or a Lysol wipe and it cleans them right up.
 All in all, my Thorogood moc toes are holding up quite nicely after a handful of seasons and I see them lasting well into the next handful of years.